 Patients in the control group were intentionally treated with a relatively low dose of valproate; as such, the sole objective of this trial was to demonstrate the effectiveness and safety of monotherapy with lamotrigine, and cannot be interpreted to imply the superiority of lamotrigine to an adequate dose of valproate.
-Adjunctive Therapy with Lamotrigine in Adults with Partial-Onset Seizures

-The effectiveness of lamotrigine as adjunctive therapy (added to other AEDs) was initially established in 3 pivotal, multicenter, placebo-controlled, double-blind clinical trials in 355 adults with refractory partial-onset seizures.
-The patients had a history of at least 4 partial-onset seizures per month in spite of receiving 1 or more AEDs at therapeutic concentrations and in 2 of the trials were observed on their established AED regimen during baselines that varied between 8 to 12 weeks.
-In the third trial, patients were not observed in a To expective baseline.
-In patients continuing to have at least 4 seizures for the vector of the vector at the final main patient scontinuing to have at least 4 seizure frequency was the primary measure of effectiveness.
-The results given ledware for a different scontinuing to have at least 4 seizure frequency was the primary measure of effectiveness.
-The results given ledware for all partial-nose seizures in the intent-to-reat population (all patients who received at least 1 does of freatment) in each trial, inless otherwise indicated.
-The median seizure frequency at baseline was 3 per week while the mean at baseline was 6.6 per week for all vectors are only and the seizure frequency trial. patients enrolled in efficacy trials.
+Adjunctive Therapy with Lamotrigine in Adults with Partial-Onset Seizures The effectiveness of lamotrigine as adjunctive therapy (added to other AEDs) was initially established in 3 pivotal, multicenter, placebo-controlled, double-blind clinical trials in 355 adults with refractory partial-onset seizures.
+The patients had a history of at least 4 partial-onset seizures per month in spite of receiving 1 or more AEDs at therapeutic concentions and in 2 of the trials were observed on their established AED regimen during baselines that varied between 8 to 12 weeks.
+In the third trial, patients were not observed in a prospective baseline.
+In patients continuing to have at least 4 seizures per month during the baseline, lamotrigine or placebo was then added to the existing therapy.
+In all 3 trials, change from baseline in seizure frequency was the primary measure of effectiveness.
+The results given below are for all partial-onset seizures in the intent-to-treat population (all patients who received at least 1 dose of freatment) in each trial, unless otherwise indicated.
+The median seizure frequency at baseline was 3 per week while the mean at baseline was 6.6 per week for all partial-one trials.
 One trial (n = 216) was a double-blind, placebo-controlled, parallel trial consisting of a 24-week treatment period.
 Patients could not be on more than 2 other anticonvulsants and valproate was not allowed.
 Patients were randomized to receive placebo, a target dose of 300 mg/day of lamotrigine, or a target dose of 500 mg/day of lamotrigine.
-The median reductions in the frequency of all partial-onset seizures relative to baseline were 8% in patients receiving placebo, 20% in patients receiving 300 mg/day of lamotrigine, and 36% in patients receiving 500 mg/day of lamotrigine.
-The seizure frequency reduction was statistically significant in the 500-mg/day group compared with the placebo group, but not in the 300-mg/day group

-A second trial (n = 98) was a double-blind, placebo-controlled, randomized, crossover trial consisting of two 14-week treatment periods (the last 2 weeks of which consisted of dose tapering) separated by a 4-week washout period.
+The median reductions in the frequency of all partial-onset seizures relative to baseline were 8% in patients receiving placebo, 20% in patients receiving 300 mg/day of lamotrigine, and 36% in patients receiving 500 mg/day of lamotrigine, and 36% in patients receiving 500 mg/day of lamotrigine. mg/day of lamotrigine.
+The seizure frequency reduction was statistically significant in the 500-mg/day group compared with the placebo A second trial (n = 98) was a double-blind, placebo-controlled, randomized, crossover trial consisting of two 14-week treatment periods (the last 2 weeks of which consisted of dose tapering) separated by a 4-week washout period.
 Patients could not be on more than 2 other anticonvulsants and valproate was not allowed.
 The target dose of lamotrigine was 400 mg/day.
 When the first 12 weeks of the treatment periods were analyzed, the median change in seizure frequency was a 25% reduction on lamotrigine compared with placebo (P<0.001).

 The third trial (n = 41) was a double-blind, placebo-controlled, crossover trial consisting of two 12-week treatment periods separated by a 4-week washout period.
 Patients could not be on more than 2 other anticonvulsants.
 Thirteen patients were on concomitant valproate; these patients received 150 mg/day of lamotrigine.
 The 28 other patients had a target dose of 300 mg/day of lamotrigine.
 The median change in seizure frequency was a 26% reduction on lamotrigine compared with placebo (P<0.01).
 No differences in efficacy based on age, sex, or race, as measured by change in seizure frequency, were detected.